anshita22/100daysofcode/README.md

 #Day6

 Completed data cleaning with python from "Data analysis in python course" on freecodecamp.org and implemented the same.
 Learnt some concepts of data visualization with matplotlib library.

+#Day7

+Joined August_leetcode_challenge from today and solved today's [problem](https://github.com/anshita22/Programming/blob/master/august_leetcodechallenge/problems.md).
+Solved two another [problems](https://github.com/anshita22/Programming/tree/master/Arrays) in leetcode and watched related videos.
+Watched lectures on data reading from "Data analysis in python course" on freecodecamp.org and tried doing the same, done with csv but not with sql data